bean-mhm/beva/README.md

 shared pointer of the associated type.
 The destructor will try to delete the underlying Vulkan object if possible.

-- beva provides comments containing links to the Khronos manual on top of every wrapper struct, class, or function.
+- beva provides comments containing links to the Khronos manual on top of wrapper structs, classes, and functions.

 - beva provides `Context` for instance management.